top of page

 From 2014 to 2016 I was employed as designer in a toy company called Multikids, where I was in charge of the branding, packagings, marketing and products development.

 In 2018 I worked as an interaction designer in a 3 months programm called Digital Product School, based in Munich.
-This programm included several workshops in digital prototyping, AI, UX design, Design Thinking and Agile methologies and processes.
+This programm involved the development of a digital product while offering several workshops in digital prototyping, AI, UX design, Design Thinking and Agile methologies and processes.

 From October of 2018 until April 2019 I worked as an assistant in Fab Lab Kamp-Lintfort, participating in several practical and educational projects, which led me to lead a summer course in Dubai about digital fabrication in textiles in 2019.

-Since 2016 until the present I also work as a freelance designer.
+In parallel, since 2016 until the present I also occasionally work as a freelance designer.

-I am very interested in design, sustainability, psychology and technology.
-My greater motivation is to learn as much as I can in these fields of knowledge and develop meaningful products that might make a difference (even if small) in this world.
+My greater motivation is to learn as much as I can and develop meaningful products that might make a difference (even if small) in this world.

 bottom of page